-We rated the practice and all of the population groups as good for providing effective services overall apart from people with long term conditions which we rated as requires improvement.
+We rated the practice and all of the population groups as good for providing effective services overall.

 Effective needs assessment, care and treatment

 The practice had systems to keep clinicians up to date with current evidence-based practice.
 We saw that clinicians assessed needs and delivered care and treatment in line with current legislation, standards and guidance supported by clear clinical pathways and protocols.